📜Shell Scripting Basic to Advanced

 The script starts with a shebang line

-to print the fifth column (usage percentage) and the first column (filesystem) of the output.The output is read line by line using the
+#!/bin/bashto specify the interpreter.df -His a command to display disk space usage.
+The-Hflag is used to show the sizes in a human-readable format.awk '{print $5 " " $1}'processes the output of thedf -Hcommand.
+It usesawkto print the fifth column (usage percentage) and the first column (filesystem) of the output.The output is read line by line using the

-condition checks if the usage percentage is greater than or equal to 90.If the condition is true, the script outputs a "CRITICAL" message for the filesystem with usage above 90%.
+if [ $usage -ge 90 ]condition checks if the usage percentage is greater than or equal to 90.If the condition is true, the script outputs a "CRITICAL" message for the filesystem with usage above 90%.

 The script will execute the commands, check disk usage, and display a "CRITICAL" message for filesystems with usage above 90%.
 The output will look similar to the sample output provided above.